dotnet/EntityFramework.Docs/entity-framework/core/providers/cosmos/unstructured-data.md

 ## Missing property values

 In the previous example we removed the `"TrackingNumber"` property from the order.
-Because of how indexing works in Cosmos DB, queries that reference the missing property somewhere else than in the projection could return unexpected results.
+Because of how indexing works in Azure Cosmos DB, queries that reference the missing property somewhere else than in the projection could return unexpected results.
 For example:

 [!code-csharp[MissingProperties](../../../../samples/core/Cosmos/UnstructuredData/Sample.cs?name=MissingProperties)]

 The sorted query actually returns no results.
 This means that one should take care to always populate properties mapped by EF Core when working with the store directly.

 > [!NOTE]
-> This behavior might change in future versions of Cosmos.
+> This behavior might change in future versions of Azure Cosmos DB.
 For instance, currently if the indexing policy defines the composite index {Id/?
 ASC, TrackingNumber/?
 ASC)}, then a query that has 'ORDER BY c.Id ASC, c.Discriminator ASC' __would__ return items that are missing the `"TrackingNumber"` property.